 A push up is also one of the most basic, yet also most effective, best calisthenics exercises.
 Much like the bench press, everyone thinks they can do it well but in reality, not many people perform them correctly.
 Therefore they see results much later than they should.
 So let's look at doing this properly.

 The main reason to warm up is to bring your heart rate up a bit.
 This will A) make you less likely to experience fatigue early on the workout and B) will help you burn fat more efficiently.
 Keeping your heart rate in the right zone and paying attention to its movement can help you survive workouts much easier.

 Probably the best way to keep track of your heart rate is to wear a heart rate monitor or a running watch (or multi-sport watch – same difference).
-These wearable devices can track a variety of exercises (the Polar Ignite can tracks salsa dancing and the Garmin Fenix 6 Pro is particularly good for golfing) and by paying attention to your HR during exercising, you can avoid the common pitfall of getting tired two minutes in the workout.
+These wearable devices can track a variety of exercises (the Polar Ignite can track salsa dancing and the Garmin Fenix 6 Pro is also good for golf) and by paying attention to your HR during exercising, you can avoid the common pitfall of getting tired two minutes in the workout.

-Since we all get bored during exercising, it's also a good idea to get a pair of decent headphones for running.
+Since we all get bored during exercising, it's also a good idea to get a pair of decent workout earbuds.
 Listening to music can further motivate you during workouts and help you push through tough periods which will inevitably come at some point.

 How to do push ups

 Starting position is arms extended and shoulder-width apart whilst you are facing the floor.
 Make sure your palms are directly under your shoulders on the floor.
 Core and glutes engaged, back straight.
 It is very important to keep the core engaged all the way through the full motion.
 Don't let your hip drop and 'sag in the middle' or push your bum out as you bend your elbows.

 Another very important aspect of doing push ups is the position of the elbows.
 Don't let them stick out, keep them tucked in a 45-degree angle.
 Bringing them closer would work the triceps more, flaring them out is just bad form.